The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Messier 15

-Also known as the NGC 7078, Messier 15 is a beautiful globular cluster located in the Pegasus constellation.
-It was discovered by Jean-Dominique Maraldi in 1746 and listed as the 15th object in Charles Messier's catalog.
-M15 is one of the oldest globular clusters and has an apparent magnitude of 6.2.
-It appears as a fuzzy star in binoculars, but in telescopes with at least 6" in aperture, M15 will reveal its bright core of densely packed stars estimated to be about 33,600 light-years from Earth.
-It measures roughly 210 light-years across.
-It is also the first globular cluster to have a planetary nebula, Pease 1, identified to be within it.
+Also known as NGC 7078, Messier 15 is a stunning globular cluster in the Pegasus constellation.
+Discovered by Jean-Dominique Maraldi in 1746, it was later cataloged by Charles Messier as his 15th object.
+M15 is one of the oldest globular clusters, with an apparent magnitude of 6.2.
+It appears as a fuzzy star in binoculars, but telescopes with at least a 6-inch aperture reveal its bright core of densely packed stars.
+Located about 33,600 light-years from Earth, it spans roughly 210 light-years across.
+M15 is the first globular cluster identified to contain a planetary nebula, Pease 1.

 Messier 33